astrolytics-io/nucleus-analytics/README.md

 # electron-nucleus [![npm](https://img.shields.io/npm/v/electron-nucleus.svg)](https://www.npmjs.com/package/electron-nucleus)
 Analytics, licensing and bug reports made simple for Electron using [Nucleus](https://nucleus.sh).

-To start using this module you need to sign up and get an app id on the [Nucleus website](https://nucleus.sh).
+To start using this module, sign up and get an app ID on the [Nucleus website](https://nucleus.sh).

 This module is mainly working on the renderer process, but needs to be initiated in the main process for crash reports.